-The largest working steam ship in Britain and a member of the National Historic Fleet, the Steamship Shieldall.
-Experience the Golden Age of steam by booking an excursion, or you can hire for private events or group packages, or sign yourself up for one of their training courses!
+Ship enthusiasts will enjoy visiting the largest working steam ship in Britain and member of the National Historic Fleet, the Steamship Shieldhall.
+Experience the golden age of steam by booking an excursion, hire the vessel for private events or group packages, or sign yourself up for one of the training courses.

-A busy, 450-berth marina filled with beautiful private yachts and stunning cruise ships.
-As you work your way down the village, be sure to stop off at some water-side dining establishments and shopping – some of the finest in Southampton are situated here!
+Ocean Village is a busy 450-berth marina filled with beautiful private yachts and stunning cruise ships.
+As you work your way down the village, make sure to stop off at some water-side restaurants and shops – some of the finest in Southampton are situated here.

-If you are after some more shopping, make sure you visit Westquay, filled with over 90 major stores including River Island, M&S, Coast and Zara.
-Plenty of parking means you’ll have no difficulty finding a spot, and with plenty of food spots, you’ll have no difficulty finding what you’re after either!
+If you are after some retail therapy, visit the shopping centre Westquay, filled with over 90 major stores, including John Lewis and Partners, M&S, Hollister and Zara.
+Plenty of parking means you’ll have no difficulty finding a spot and, with lots of dining opportunities to choose from, you’ll find endless options to refuel, too.

-The O2 Guildhall is Southampton’s largest music venue, home for the night to 1,700 spectators.
+The O2 Guildhall is Southampton’s largest music venue and can host up to 1,749 spectators.
 This Grade II-listed building has already attracted some of the largest household names in the industry.
-Bands/artists such as Beadyeye, Alias Kid, James Morrison, Two Door Cinema Club and Wolfmother have performed here, and it looks as though 2018 will attract a similar calibre of musicians, too!
+Bands and artists such as Beadyeye, James Morrison, Two Door Cinema Club and Wolfmother have performed here, and it looks as though 2021 will attract a similar calibre of musicians, too.

 Riverside Park is one to keep the whole family entertained.
 Take your pick of six football pitches, two cricket pitches, a tennis court, skate park, three play areas and a beautiful riverside walk.
 As you make your way down the river, expect to bump into copious amounts of wildlife, including salmon, kingfishers, dragonflies, otters and warblers.

-Be part of a 2,300-strong crowd, and watch a spectacular UK touring musical, opera, ballet and/or musician at the Mayflower.
-The theatre offers you an award-winning restaurant, VIP boxes and meeting rooms, as well as two fully licensed bars, perfect to enjoy a quick vino before the show starts.
+Be part of a 2,300-strong crowd, and watch a spectacular UK-touring musical, opera, ballet or musician at the Mayflower.
+The theatre offers an award-winning restaurant, VIP boxes and meeting rooms, as well as three bars where you can quench your thirst – perfect for enjoying a quick vino before the show starts.

-Just over a mile in length, we’d recommend starting at Bargate and working your way along to get the full experience.
-Explore the medieval wine vaults, churches and enjoy snippets of the waterfront, watching the ships come and go, as you imagine what life could have been like back then.
+With the town walls being just over a mile in length, we’d recommend starting at Bargate and working your way along it to get the full experience.
+Explore medieval wine vaults and churches, enjoy snippets of the waterfront, and watch the ships come and go as you imagine what life could have been like back then.

-Let the kids milk the cows and hold baby chicks, rabbits and ducks, or burn off some energy in the outdoor play area, whilst you grab yourselves a nice coffee at the café.
-Different daily ‘meet the animal’ sessions, as well as a walk hosting a beautiful bluebell backdrop, will ensure you, the kids and the pup will want to come back for more.
+Let the kids milk the cow, hold baby chicks, rabbits and ducks or burn off some energy in the outdoor play area while you grab yourselves a nice coffee at the cafe.
+Different daily ‘meet the animal’ sessions, as well as a woodland walk hosting a beautiful backdrop of bluebells in the spring or falling orange leaves in autumn, will ensure you, the kids and the pup will want to come back for more.

 Go Ape Southampton offers a fun-filled and action-packed day for all the family.
-Providing you are over 1.4 metres and at least 10 years of age, you can enjoy the highest course within the South of England, following the Tree Top Adventure or the Tree Top Junior trail, and finishing with a 250-metre, adrenaline-fuelled zip wire across both fields.
+Providing you are over 1.4 metres (4.6ft) tall and at least 10 years of age, you can enjoy one of the highest courses within the South of England and finish your adventure with a 250-metre (820ft), adrenaline-fuelled zip wire flight.